makkahwi/asac-works/Challenges/4/README.md

 ## Approach & Efficiency

-I created (Node) class which takes a value of any type as an argument and have a pointer of (None) type as default.
+"Node" class was created to absorb the value of an argument n have a pointer of none type as default.
-I also created (LinkedList) class which takes no arguments and create an empty linked list.

----
+"linked_list" class was built to create emply linked lists n then apply the within methods.

 ## "LinkedList" Class has following methods